ifm/developerportal/v1.1.30/_sources/ODS/Recording/ods_data_recording.md.txt

 plt.imshow(distance_image,cmap='jet',interpolation='none')
 plt.title('Distance Image')
 ```

 ![Images from Recorded Data](img/images_from_recorded_data.png)

 :::{note}
 The occupancy grid image is 200 x 200 px² image (1px == 50mm) rotated 90° clockwise with respect to the camera's orientation.
-The newest data in the robot forward direction is column on the right hand side of the occupancy grid.
+The newest data in the robot's forward direction is a column on the right-hand side of the occupancy grid.
 :::

 See notes on [concurrent workloads](../FieldTest/ConcurrentWorkloads/concurrent_workloads.md) for additional information on performance when running many simultaneous 3D camera streams.